ssenanb/Environment-Reaction-System/README.md

 ## Project Description

 This project uses dual PWM control based on temperature and light sensor data.
-The DC motor with a propeller (fan) runs is inversely proportional to the temperature value, while the LED brightness is inversely proportional to the ambient light measured by the LDR.
+The fan speed increases as the temperature increases, while the LED brightness is inversely proportional to the ambient light measured by the LDR.
 All sensor data is displayed on the serial monitor via UART.

 ## Components Used